 - Urging all guests to respect social distancing guidelines and other safety precautions while on our property and on the island.
 Please plan to wear masks while visiting our Guest Services office, as well as any areas outlined in the City of Sanibel mask regulation noted above.

 We ask that you please do your own “Wellness Check” for the 14-day span prior to arriving at Ocean’s Reach.
-If you or anyone in your party are exhibiting any symptoms of COVID-19, have been told to self-quarantine due to potential exposure, or live in a locale which has experienced a recent spike in cases, please do not attempt to travel to Sanibel Island.
+If you or anyone in your party are exhibiting any symptoms of COVID-19 or have been told to self-quarantine due to potential exposure, please do not attempt to travel to Sanibel Island.

 Lastly, during these uncertain times, travel insurance can be more valuable than ever.
 For information on CSA GENERALI TRAVEL PROTECTION COVERAGE for the coronavirus (COVIC-19) outbreak, click here.
 If you, a family member or a traveling companion are diagnosed with COVID-19 before or during your trip, and meet the requirements for coverage due to sickness, you can be covered for Trip Cancellation, Trip Interruption, Travel Delay, Medical & Dental, and Emergency Assistance & Transportation, in addition to their 24/7 Emergency Assistance services.
 CSA Generali travel insurance can be purchased at any time up until your final payment by calling Ocean’s Reach Guest Services at 800-336-6722.

 We know the world is changing, but one thing remains the same: Ocean’s Reach is the perfect place in which to leave your anxieties behind and simply relax amid one of Mother Nature’s most beautiful seascapes.